quanyang/percy-docs/docs/clients/ruby/capybara.md

 <div class="Alert Alert--warning">

 **NOTE:** Rails 5.0.0 has a bug and doesn't invoke MiniTest.after_run.
-This was fixed in Rails 5.0.1.
-For Rails 5.0.0, finalize the build with: `at_exit { Percy::Capybara.finalize_build }`.
+Please upgrade to 5.0.1 or use an at_exit hook instead.

 </div>